How to Be A Master in Photoshop Pen Tool

 Drag The next point

-Closing Your Path With The Pen Tool
+04. Closing Your Path with The Pen Tool

 When your path is complete, close your path by switching over the first point you have set.
 Click on the point when you see a small circle appearing on the right side of the pen tool.